 An open house is an essential aspect of any property investment — and for obvious reasons.

-Real estate is an excellent example of a relatively illiquid market with dissimilar products.
+Real estate is an excellent example of a relatively illiquid market with different products.
 That means individual houses are often different from each other — even if they’re on the same block.

-As such, potential buyers need to walk through the property at leisure to get an idea of what they’re buying.
+As such, potential buyers need to walk through the property at leisure to understand what they’re buying.
 And that’s what an open house offers.

 What is an Open House?